Trump pushes an end to medical care for transgender youth nationally

 He points to an opinion poll from the spring, which found 66% of the public opposes Medicaid coverage for this type of care for young people.

-"They believe that if you want to get some type of sex trade modification procedure, you should have to pay for it," Schilling says.
+"They believe that if you want to get some type of sex-trait modification procedure, you should have to pay for it," Schilling says.
 "The American people are fully behind this effort."

 Dramatic new expansion of power